AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 |Celestia (2mb/12s blocks)| $17,924 \dfrac{byte}{s}$ | ✅✅✅ | ✅✅✅ | 💀💀💀 | 💀💀💀
 |Celestia (8mb/13s blocks)| $68,376 \dfrac{byte}{s}$ | ✅✅✅ | ✅✅✅ | ✅✅💀 | ✅💀💀
 |Espresso| Unclear but at least 1 mb per second | ✅✅✅ | ✅✅✅ |  ✅✅✅| ✅✅✅
-> **Disclaimer**: Remember that these fractions of available space is pulled out my ass.
+> **Disclaimer**: Remember that these fractions for available space are pulled out of my ass.

-With these numbers at hand, we can somewhat get a ball-park estimate of what we can pull at the different stages based on how we are storing data.
+With these numbers at hand, we can get an estimate of our throughput in transactions based on our storage medium.

 ## One or multiple data layers?

 From the above estimations, it is unlikely that our data requirements can be met by using only data from the host chain.
 It is therefore to be considered whether data can be split across more than one data layer.

-The main concern when investigating if multiple layers should be supported simultaneously should be:
+The main concerns when investigating if multiple layers should be supported simultaneously are:
 - **Composability**: Applications should be able to integrate with one another seamlessly and synchronously.
-If this is not supported, it might as well be entirely separate deployments.
+If this is not supported, they might as well be entirely separate deployments.
 - **Ossification**: By ossification we mean changing the assumptions of the deployments, for example, if an application was deployed at a specific data layer, changing the layer underneath it would change the security assumptions.
 This is addressed through the Upgrade mechanism [**REFERENCE**].
 - **Security**: Applications that depend on multiple different data layers might rely on all its layers to work to progress its state.
 Mainly the different parts of the application might end up with different confirmation rules (as mentioned earlier) degrading it to the least secure possibly breaking the liveness of the application if one of the layers is not progressing.

 The security aspect in particular can become a problem if users deploy accounts to a bad data layer for cost savings, and then cannot access their funds (or other assets) because that data layer is not available.
 This can be a problem, even though all the assets of the user lives on a still functional data layer.

-Since the individual user burden is high with multi-layer approach, we discard it as a viable option, the probability of user failure is too high.
+Since the individual user burden is high with multi-layer approach, we discard it as a viable option, as the probability of user failure is too high.

 Instead, the likely design, will be that an instance have a specific data layer, and that upgrading to a new instance allow for a new data layer.
 This ensures that composability is ensured as everything lives on the same data layer.
 Ossification is possible hence the upgrade mechanism [**REFERENCE**] don't "destroy" the old instance, so applications can be built to reject upgrades if they believe the new data layer is not secure enough.

-## Privacy is Data Hungry - What choices to we really have?
+## Privacy is Data Hungry - What choices do we really have?

-With the target of 10 transactions per second at launch, which will likely be more complex than the simple ones estimated here, some of the options simple cannot satisfy our requirements.
+With the target of 10 transactions per second at launch, in which the transactions are likely to be more complex than the simple ones estimated here, some of the options simply cannot satisfy our requirements.

 For Eip-4844, 10 TPS is really out the picture regardless of if we are being a "full L2" as people would understand it with as close to L1 guarantees as possible or even just keeping what is required for everyone.

 At Danksharding with 64 blobs, we can fit in 50 tps but not both the data for **everyone** and *someone*.
 And since this is likely years in the making, it might not be something we can meaningfully count on to address our data needs.

 With the current target, data cannot fit on the host, and we must work to integrate with external data layers.
-Of these, Celestia have the current most "out-the-box" solution, but Eigen-da and other alternatives is expected to come online in the future.
+Of these, Celestia has the current most "out-the-box" solution, but Eigen-da and other alternatives are expected to come online in the future.

 ## References
 - https://dba.xyz/do-rollups-inherit-security/